jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 #### 0. Prerequisites

-The Unified Push Server must be running before the application is deployed to ensure that the device successfully registers with the Unified Push Server on application deployment.
+The Unified Push Server OpenShift instance must be running before the application is deployed to ensure that the device successfully registers with the Unified Push Server on application deployment.

 #### 1. Deploy the Application for testing